 Possession of a Weapon – Actual Possession Requirement

 In People v.
-Ford, 11 N.Y.3d 875 (2008), the Court of Appeals held that a defendant charged with robbery involving a dangerous instrument must have had actual possession of the instrument.
-A jury must be instructed on this point, as merely reading the statute is insufficient.
-This case highlights how technical errors in jury instructions can be used to challenge convictions.
+Ford, 11 N.Y.3d 875 (2008), the Court of Appeals ruled the defendant must actually possess the dangerous instrument in a robbery case.
+The jury must receive clear instructions on this issue—reading the statute alone isn’t enough.
+This case shows how errors in jury instructions can help defense attorneys challenge robbery convictions on appeal.

 Timing of Force or Threats